grinnell-cs/csc151-dh/_eboards/eboard15-2.md

 * WEDNESDAY: Mentor Session (8pm)
 * THURSDAY 11 a.m.: Scholars' Convocation: Jennifer Ho.
   [From Public Libraries to American Girl Doll: My Story as a Public Humanities Intellectual](https://www.grinnell.edu/calendar?trumbaEmbed=view%3Devent%26eventid%3D524082345)
+* THURSDAY: Support your Union peers by going to the emergency meeting 4pm in JRC 101.
 * COMING WEEKEND: Hack-a-thon for Social Good (see signs in classroom).
 * NEXT THURSDAY 11 a.m., JRC 101: Scholars' Convocation: Greg Duncan.